tarwn/lessthandot-hugo/blogs/content/posts/2016-12-21-a-custom-jasmine-runner-to-find-my-slowest-specs.md

       * All of those 15% belong to the same top-level suite
       * There is ~.017s between the total from the specs and the overall run time</ul>

-    I don&#8217;t know if that ~0.017 is normal, but I&#8217;ve seen some fairly large numbers sneak our of other codebases where beforeEach logic was set at entirely too high a level, code was running outside the specs, and so on and in this case it&#8217;s low enough I wouldn&#8217;t focus on it.
+    I don't know if that ~0.017 is normal, but I've seen some fairly large numbers sneak our of other codebases where beforeEach logic was set at entirely too high a level, code was running outside the specs, and so on and in this case it's low enough I wouldn't focus on it.
 My first stop would be seeing what is going on with the tile class and suite, since that feels like more of a systematic issue across the whole suite than an individual test issue.

     ## How it works (and how to re-use it)

-    This runner is not ready for drop-in use with another project, but it&#8217;s also not that far off.
+    This runner is not ready for drop-in use with another project, but it's also not that far off.

     In a nutshell, the script opens a Phantom page with minimal HTML and no URL.
-It then injects in jasmine, [a jasmine bootloader for RequireJS][4], a custom console runner, requireJS, a requireJS configuration, and then a script that require()&#8217;s the passed in spec list before running window.execute to run the tests.
+It then injects in jasmine, [a jasmine bootloader for RequireJS][4], a custom console runner, requireJS, a requireJS configuration, and then a script that require()'s the passed in spec list before running window.execute to run the tests.

     The custom console runner takes care of capturing results from the tests and passes them back via the console log, which is captured in the outer phantom script for processing.
 The top-level suite output flows out as each suite is finished, but the stats wait until the full suite has run to minimize delays that show up if you interact with the console too heavily/frequently.